Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Coverage maps use color shading to show signal strength — but carriers don't all define their colors the same way.
 A few things to look for:

-Light or hatched color = often extended or limited coverage.
-Depending on the carrier, this may indicate a partner network, reduced speeds, limited service, or 5G availability on a different layer.
-Check the map's legend — carriers don't all define their colors the same way.
-Generally, lighter shading means a less reliable signal than solid coverage.
+May indicate a partner network, reduced speeds, or 5G on a different layer.
+Check the map's legend — lighter shading generally means less reliable signal.

-5G vs LTE layers.
 Most maps let you toggle between 5G and LTE views.
-If 5G isn't available in your area, LTE is still very usable for most everyday tasks — streaming, navigation, email.
-Actual LTE speeds vary by congestion and signal quality, but don't rule out a carrier just because its 5G footprint is smaller.
+If 5G isn't in your area, LTE handles streaming, navigation, and email just fine.
+Don't rule out a carrier solely because its 5G footprint is smaller.

 Step 3 — What coverage maps don't show you